Dark-LYNN/DiscordBotTemplate/.github/security.md

 ## Reporting a Vulnerability

-At <YourName>, we take security seriously.
+At LynnuxDev, we take security seriously.
 If you discover a security vulnerability in this project, we appreciate your help in disclosing it to us in a responsible manner.

 To report a security vulnerability, please email us at [contact@example.com](mailto:contact@example.com) or with our contact form at [example.com](https://example.com/#contact) with the details.
 We request that you do not publicly disclose the issue until we have had a chance to address it.